lisamarie616/beaches-angular-assessment/notes.md

 * add validations to require certain fields when creating a beach (name, city, state)
 * add activerecord model validations
 * add flash messages throughout

-* only allow authenticated users to access app
+* restrict actions for unauthenticated users

+* restrict routes for unauthenticated users
 * add something to home page
 * update controllers and config/routes.rb to only include needed routes
 * update styles to use a bootsnipp